redis-developer/introducing-redis-talk/caching/README.md

 You will need to have a [Java 8 or higher JDK](https://openjdk.java.net/) installed, as well as [Apache Maven](https://maven.apache.org/) to build the project.

+You will also need to [install Redis](https://redis.io/download) and have it running locally on the default port 6379 with no password set.

 You can then build the project as follows:

 ```bash